Télétoon Rétro

 Télétoon Rétro was a Canadian French language Category B specialty television channel that was owned by Corus Entertainment.
-The channel was based on the former Télétoon programming block Télétoon Retro and was dedicated to broadcasting French-dubbed animated series that had premiered on television at least 10 years prior to their airing on Télétoon Retro.
-Along with its English language sister station, Teletoon Retro, combined, both were available in over 9 million Canadian households as of 2013, having the most subscribers among the digital Canadian specialty channels.
+The channel was based on the Télétoon programming block of the same name and aired French-dubbed animated series that had premiered on television at least ten years prior to their airing on Télétoon Retro.
+In 2013, Télétoon Rétro, along with its English language sister station, Teletoon Retro, were available in over nine million Canadian households combined, having the most subscribers among the digital Canadian specialty channels.

 History

 Télétoon Rétro initially started as a programming block on Télétoon.
-On November 24, 2000, TELETOON Canada Inc. (at the time, an equal joint venture between Corus Entertainment and Astral Media) was granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch TELETOON RETRO, described at the time as "a national Category 2 specialty television service with English- and French-language feeds.
-The service shall present classic cartoons from Canada and around the world, including animated movies, specials, series and shorts which commenced production at least ten (10) years prior to their exhibition by the licensee."
-The channel did not commence operation and the licence expired.
+On November 24, 2000, Teletoon Canada Inc. (at the time, an equal joint venture between Corus Entertainment and Astral Media) was granted approval by the Canadian Radio-television and Telecommunications Commission (CRTC) to launch Teletoon Retro, described as "a national Category 2 specialty television service with English- and French-language feeds.
+The service shall present classic cartoons from Canada and around the world, including animated movies, specials, series and shorts which commenced production at least ten years prior to their exhibition by the licensee."
+The channel did not launch when the licence expired.

-Plans to launch the channel arose again in 2005, when on October 21, TELETOON Canada Inc. was given approval again to launch TELETOON Rétro, this time as a singular French channel with no English language feed.
+On October 21, 2005, Teletoon Canada Inc. was given another approval to launch Télétoon Rétro, this time as a singular French channel with no English language feed.